amber871023/my-portfolio/README.md

 This project serves as my personal portfolio, showcasing my personal information, resume, and my works of GitHub projects.

 ## How to Contribute

 Thank you for considering contributing to my portfolio!
 Feel free to submit issues, feature requests, or pull requests on my GitHub repository.

-Thank you for considering contributing to my portfolio!
-Feel free to submit issues, feature requests, or pull requests on my GitHub repository.